Best of…

 1. Make an IRA contribution.
 In Nathan’s post “Can you Dodge the Tax Act?”
 He discusses the contribution limits as well as whether you can make a deductible contribution or not.

 2. Along those same lines, small business owners should consider setting up a retirement plan or funding a plan to reduce their taxable income for 2019.
-We touch on some common small business plans here and also in this blog post.
+We touch on some common small business plans in this blog post.

 2. Take any Required Minimum Distributions from your IRA: Failure to do so by December 31st triggers a 50% penalty.
 Yikes!
 In our post “Don’t Fear the Reaper”, Nathan discusses some productive ideas for your RMD.